csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 remaining methods, marked with the \@optional directive will be called on any bindings that implement them.

-**6.1 Channels and Channel Types**
+### Channels and Channel Types

 Named channels allow us to pass data to and from Csound while it is running.
 These channels refer to memory locations that we can write to and Csound can read from, and vice-versa.
-The two most common channel types are: CSOUND\_CONTROL\_CHANNEL refers to a floating point control channel, normally associated with a k-rate variable in Csound.
-CSOUND\_AUDIO\_CHANNEL refers to an array of floating point audio samples of length ksmps.
+The two most common channel types are: `CSOUND_CONTROL_CHANNEL` refers to a floating point control channel, normally associated with a k-rate variable in Csound. `CSOUND_AUDIO_CHANNEL` refers to an array of floating point audio samples of length *ksmps*.

 Each of these can be an input or output channel depending on whether values are being passed to or from Csound.

 Given below is an example of using named channels in a simplified Csound instrument.
-The polymorphic chnget and chnset opcodes are used, and the context here implies that kverb received its value from an input control channel named \"verbMix\", and that asig outputs to an audio channel named \"samples\".
+The polymorphic *chnget* and *chnset* opcodes are used, and the context here implies that kverb received its value from an input control channel named *verbMix*, and that *asig* outputs to an audio channel named *samples*.

-    giSqr ftgen 2 , 0 , 8192 , 10 , 1 , 0 , .33 , 0 , .2 , 0 , .14 , 0 , .11 , 0 , .09
+    giSqr ftgen 2, 0, 8192, 10, 1,0,.33,0,.2,0,.14,0,.11,0,.09

     instr 1
     kfreq = p4